Print

 1

-Soak the white beans in cold water overnight for twelve hours, then rinse and set aside.
-If using canned beans, drain and wash them thoroughly before setting aside
+Soak white beans in cold water overnight (12 hours), then rinse and set aside.
+For canned beans, simply drain, rinse thoroughly, and set aside.

 2